jani87/AnnkissamLanguage/README.md

 ASSUMPTIONS

-Passing empty string will return empty array.

-If the input is made of anything other than alphabets between a to j, output will be an empty array.

-This code is limited for maximum of four word sentences with the words in the dictionary.
+-Maximum of four word sentences from the words in the dictionary.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-CODE ISSUES
+CODE ISSUES TO FIX

-This code is having hardcoded spaces.

-Having fixed set of words(Dictionary).
+-Removing hard coded spaces.
+-Extending beyond four word sentences.
+Getting combinations without multiple for loops.